Pips Answer for Saturday, January 10, 2026

 Then I looked at the 'greater than 1' rule at (0,1).
 Combined with the dominoes list, I started mapping out the pairs.
 The 'equals' region spanning (0,2), (0,3), and (1,3) was the next anchor.
 I checked which dominoes could split across those cells to keep the values the same.

-Nyt Pips medium answer for 2026-01-10
+NYT Pips medium answer for 2026-01-10

-Answer for 2026-01-10
+Complete answer for 2026-01-10 (Medium)

 For the Medium puzzle by Rodolfo Kurchan, the empty cells at (0,0), (0,1), and (3,0) were huge hints because they told me exactly where NOT to put certain values.
 I focused on the sum of 7 at the top right and the 'greater than 9' constraint at the bottom left.